slu4coder/Minimal-UART-CPU-System/README.md

-# Minimal UART CPU System - 1.6 'Redux Beast Mode' Upcoming Soon!
+# Minimal UART CPU System - 1.6 'Redux Beast Mode' Upcoming!

 NEW: Minimal CPU 1.6 'Redux' is now running in beast mode at up to 8.3MHz.
 New video coming soon!